Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Introduction

+We aim at generalizing the above problem beyond dimension one manifolds and at identifying sufficient conditions for the support of its solution to be a triangulation.
+But for that we need first to make a detour to Delaunay complexes.

-Our work is based on the observation that when we consider a point cloud $P$ in $\Rspace^d$, its Delaunay complex can be expressed as the solution of a particular $\ell_p$-norm minimization problem.
+\paragraph{Variational formulation for Delaunay complexes.} The starting point of the work presented in this paper is the observation that when we consider a point cloud $P$ in $\Rspace^d$, its Delaunay complex can be expressed as the solution of a particular $\ell_p$-norm minimization problem.
 This fact is best explained by lifting the point set $P$ vertically onto the paraboloid $\paraboloid \subseteq \Rspace^{d+1}$ whose equation is $x_{d+1} = \sum_{i=1}^d x_i^2$.
-It is well-known that the Delaunay complex of $P$ is isomorphic to the boundary complex of the lower convex hull of the lifted points $\hat{P}$.
+Denoting by $\hat{P}$ the lifted points, it is well-known that the Delaunay complex of $P$ is isomorphic to the boundary complex of the lower convex hull of $\hat{P}$.

-Starting from this equivalence, Chen has observed in \cite{chen2004optimal} that the Delaunay complex of $P$ minimizes the $\ell_p$-norm of the difference between two functions over all triangulations $T$ of $P$.
-The graph of the first function is the lifted triangulation $\hat{T}$ and the graph of the second one is the paraboloid $\paraboloid$.
+Starting from this equivalence, Chen has observed in \cite{chen2004optimal} that the Delaunay complex of $P$ minimizes over all triangulations $T$ of $P$ the $\ell_p$-norm of the difference between the following two functions: the first function maps each point $x$ to its vertical projection onto the lifted triangulation $\hat{T}$ and the second function maps each point $x$ to the lifted point $\hat{x} \in \paraboloid$.
 This variational formulation has been successfully exploited in \cite{alliez2005variational,chen2011efficient,chen2014revisiting} for the generation of {\it Optimal Delaunay Triangulations}.
-When $p=1$, the $\ell_p$-norm associated to $T$ is what we call in this paper the Delaunay energy of $T$ and, can be interpreted as the volume enclosed between the lifted triangulation $\hat{T}$ and the paraboloid~\paraboloid.
+When $p=1$, the $\ell_p$-norm associated to $T$ is what we call in this paper the Delaunay energy of $T$ and, can be interpreted as the $(d+1)$-volume enclosed between the lifted triangulation $\hat{T}$ and the paraboloid~\paraboloid.
+Given a $d$-simplex $\sigma$, we call the $(d+1)$-volume enclosed between the convex hull of $\hat{\sigma}$ and $\paraboloid$ the {\em Delaunay weight} of $\sigma$ and denote it as $\omega(\sigma)$.
+The Delaunay energy of $T$ can then be simply expressed as the sum of the Delaunay weights of its $d$-simplices.